Locally-homogeneous Riemann-Cartan geometries with the largest symmetry group: Affine frame symmetries with isotropy

 \beq (\mathcal{L}_{{\bf X}}\bomega)^a_{~bc} \bh_a = {\bf R}( {\bf X},\bh_c) \bh_b - {\bf T}({\bf X}, \nabla_c \bh_b) + \nabla_c {\bf T}({\bf X}, \bh_b) + \nabla_c \nabla_b {\bf X} - \nabla_{\nabla_c \bh_b} {\bf X}, \eeq

 where ${\bf R}(\bh_d, \bh_c)\bh_b = R^a_{~bcd} \bh_a$ and ${\bf T} ( \bh_c, \bh_b) = T^a_{~bc} \bh_a$, respectively, denote the curvature tensor and torsion tensor of the connection $\omega^a_{~bc}$.

-It follows from the definition of the curvature tensor and the torsion tensor that requiring equations \eqref{Liederivative:frame} and \eqref{Liederivative:Con} to hold is sufficient for the Lie derivative with respect to ${\bf X}$ of the curvature tensor and the torsion tensor is zero and it follows that the Lie derivative with respect to ${\bf X}$ of their covariant derivatives are also zero.
+It follows from the definition of the curvature tensor and the torsion tensor that requiring equations \eqref{Liederivative:frame} and \eqref{Liederivative:Con} to hold is sufficient for the Lie derivative with respect to ${\bf X}$ of the curvature tensor and the torsion tensor to be zero and it follows that the Lie derivative with respect to ${\bf X}$ of their covariant derivatives are also zero.

 The above characterization of affine frame symmetries is not helpful for generating Riemann-Cartan geometries that permit a given group of symmetries.
 We must know the form of the curvature tensor, the torsion tensor and their covariant derivatives in order to determine an invariantly defined frame, which presupposes knowledge of the Riemann-Cartan geometry.
 To avoid this practical issue, a more general class of frames need to be introduced.
 They are a generalization of the invariantly defined frames defined by the CK algorithm in the sense that under Lie differentiation with an affine frame symmetry generator, the new frames are influened by the Lie algebra generators of the isotropy group instead of the linear isotropy group.